 Meet the Team

-Ariana is a Stanford junior majoring in biomechanical engineering.
-She hopes to contribute one day to the creation of impactful and innovative medical technology.
+Ariana is a senior majoring in biomechanical engineering.
+She is fascinated by neuro-engineering and the clinical applications of virtual reality and augmented reality, and hopes to one day contribute to the creation of impactful and innovative medical technology.
 She enjoys playing tennis, teaching children about algae, drawing cartoons, and reading science fiction novels.